AdaCore/spark2014/lrm/source/introduction.rst

 All such generated proof obligations must be discharged before the formal program verification phase may be considered to be complete.

+.. [#bounded_errors] In the case of some bounded errors a check and any resulting exception only *may* be required.

 .. _dynamic_sem: